-When you talk about supersitions in soccer, we're not going to the extent of Howard Hughes and the Aviator type proportions, well that wasn’t just superstition that was obsessive-compulsive disorder, but many players and coaches have routines or things they do on winning streaks or before a big game that verge on a compulsion.
-But it's more a compulsion for winning and doing anything to keep winning.
+When you talk about supersitions in soccer, we're not going to the extent of Howard Hughes proportions, well that wasn’t just superstition that was obsessive-compulsive disorder, but many soccer players and coaches have routines or things they do when they're teams is on a winning streak or before a big game that verge on a compulsion.
+But it's more a compulsion for winning and doing anything to keep winning than anything else.
+It's a bit strange, yes, but if you're on a hot streak you're willing to do some crazy things to keep winning.

-John Terry The defender wees in one urinal in the dressing room toilets at Stamford Bridge.
+John Terry The defender wees in one specific urinal in the dressing room toilets at Stamford Bridge when he's playing in a home game at Chelsea.
 If the spot is taken he waits until he can use it even though there are others free.

 Rio Ferdinand Pours water down his face in the tunnel before he enters the field and he jumps over every white line every time he steps on the ptich area.